Splitting the configuration file

 Example configuration files for inspiration

 First off, several community members have sanitized (read: without API keys/passwords) versions of their configurations available for viewing.
-You can see a list of example files here.
+You can see a list of example configuration on GitHub.

 As commenting code doesn’t always happen, please read on to learn in detail how configuration files can be structured.